Doing Business in Gabon

 Religion in Gabon: Christianity (Catholicism 75%).

-Gabon belongs to the Central African Economic Area
+Gabon belongs to the Central African Economic Area of the African Civilisation.

 - The Economic welfare of Gabon (Africa), its geographical position, political